neuroailab/whisker_model/README.md

 Codes for reproducing results in paper: https://arxiv.org/abs/1706.07555.
 This README will introduce about how to compile and run whisker model, how to generate dataset, and how to train deep neural networks mentioned in the paper.
+If you have any problems reproducing the results, please feel free to start an issue under this repo or contact [Chengxu](mailto:chengxuz@stanford.edu) directly.

 # Whisker model and dataset generating